9. Database access

 string connectionString = ConfigurationManager.ConnectionStrings["dbSqlServerCe"].ConnectionString;

-- ConfigurationManager is the class in the [System.Configuration] DLL that allows you to use the [App.config] file.
+- ConfigurationManager is the class of the DLL [System.Configuration], which is used to operate the [App.config] file.

 The project is now configured.
-We will now examine the [Program.cs] class, an example of which we saw running earlier.
+We're now looking at the [Program.cs] class, an example of which we saw earlier.

 using System;